 If we are in a war zone, plead for His mercy.
 Repent, and pray earnestly for the souls that are about to face judgment.
 Who knows?
 By our prayers, He may extend the time of grace.

-Some Jews of Jesus’ time expected a Messiah to rescue them from Roman slavery.
-Many, blinded by their own deceptive beliefs, rejected Jesus because He did not meet their political expectations.
+Some Jews of Jesus’ time expected a Messiah to rescue them from Roman slavery and unable to accept Jesus because He did not meet their political expectations.
 But the Jews who embraced Him as the One who brings peace between God and sinners recognized Him as the true Messiah—and because of their witness, we are Christians today.

 So the question is: Which Jew are we?
 Are we among those who reduce Christ to an anti-war figure or an anti-slavery figure?
 Or are we among those who accept Him as the forgiver of sins?

-Any con man can broker peace between nations, but only Jesus can forgive sins.
+Any man can broker peace between nations with or without Jesus, but only Jesus can forgive sins.
 The only war we can truly end/win is the war within yourself—the battle against your flesh—by accepting Jesus into your heart.
 Though He is the King of kings, He waits patiently for you to open your heart to Him.

 Heaven and hell are both real.
 If we want to escape eternal hellfire and enter eternal life in heaven, I urge you: start reading the Bible, repent, pray, attend a Bible-believing church, live a Christian life by representing Christ to others, and bring others into Christ's kingdom.